This content was last updated 6 April 2021.

 - If the rules apply and you’re deemed to be inside IR35, tax and National Insurance contributions must be deducted from your fees by the entity paying your company and paid to HMRC.

-The rules are complex, but there are three main factors which determine employment status.
+The rules are complex, but there are three main factors that determine employment status.
 If all are present, the relationship is one of employment.

 Whilst how much control you have over where you work, what you do and when are relevant, as well as your client’s expectations of you, the key factor of control is whether you are ‘responsible for the performance of the services’ - how you do the work.